Built-in Plugin

 , add-assignee

-, remove-assignee
+, or remove-assignee

 .